nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 the dog method will not depend on it.

 #### What's the benefit of Interface Segregation Principle?
-- [x] :one: Increase your code readability :eyeglasses:
+- [x] :one: Increase your code readability
-- [x] :two: Increase maintainability of your code :part_alternation_mark:
+- [x] :two: Increase maintainability of your code

 #### Tips to help you follow Interface Segregation Principle
-- [x] :one: Spend some time at the design phase constricting your application :calling:
+- [x] :one: Spend some time at the design phase constricting your application
-- [x] :two: Avoid using one large interface for you application :page_with_curl:
+- [x] :two: Avoid using one large interface for you application
-- [x] :three: Brake off application interface into smaller groups :cake:
+- [x] :three: Brake off application interface into smaller groups

 ## Do Not Repeat Yourself Principle